dotnet/docs/docs/csharp/whats-new/csharp-9.md

 While records can be mutable, they are primarily intended for supporting immutable data models.
 The record type offers the following features:

 * [Concise syntax for creating a reference type with immutable properties](#positional-syntax-for-property-definition)
-* Built-in behavior useful for a data-centric reference type:
+* Behavior useful for a data-centric reference type:
   * [Value equality](#value-equality)
   * [Concise syntax for nondestructive mutation](#nondestructive-mutation)
   * [Built-in formatting for display](#built-in-formatting-for-display)
 * [Support for inheritance hierarchies](#inheritance)

-You can also use [structure types](../language-reference/builtin-types/struct.md) to design data-centric types that provide value equality and little or no behavior.
+You can use [structure types](../language-reference/builtin-types/struct.md) to design data-centric types that provide value equality and little or no behavior.
 But for relatively large data models, structure types have some disadvantages:

 * They don't support inheritance.
 * They're less efficient at determining value equality.
 For value types, the <xref:System.ValueType.Equals%2A?displayProperty=nameWithType> method uses reflection to find all fields.
 For records, the compiler generates the `Equals` method.
 In practice, the implementation of value equality in records is measurably faster.
 * They use more memory in some scenarios, since every instance has a complete copy of all of the data.
 Record types are [reference types](../language-reference/builtin-types/reference-types.md), so a record instance contains only a reference to the data.

-## Positional syntax for property definition
+### Positional syntax for property definition

 You can use positional parameters to declare properties of a record and to initialize the property values when you create an instance: